MichaelsPlayground/NfcHceNdefEmulator/readme.md

 Note: please keep in mind that **the app is active since installation** as it runs a **HostApduService**.
-If there are other apps on your phone providing data for NFC - AID "**D2760000850101**" (NDEF access) you can run into problems ("routing conflict") that needs to get solved each time a card reader is tapped to the device.
-On your device is under the "Settings menu" an entry "Connections" - "NFC" - "Payments" (or similar) and a sub-tab "others" - there you can choose which services are active at one time.
+If there are other apps on your phone providing data for NFC - AID "**D2760000850101**" (NDEF access) you can run into problems ("routing conflict") that needs to get resolved each time a card reader is tapped to the device and asking for an NDEF message.
+On your device is under the "Settings menu" an entry
+"Connections" - "NFC" - "Payments" (or similar) and a sub-tab "others" - there you can choose which services are active at one time.